 Pierce Hall, courtesy of Eastern Michigan University Archives

 The second Mickey Mathews Mystery is set in Michigan in 1943.
-Mickey, a Flint native, returns to his college town of Ypsilanti to reconnect with his best friend from Hawaii, retired Army Major Frank Tuttle, his vigilant German shepherd, Ike, and Frank's girl friend, former beauty queen Norma Jean Monroe.
-Soon the two buddies are plunged into mystery, intrigue, and romance.
-Mickey was called home by Michigan Normal College's president Yancey White to solve a blackmail threat at Baxter College in Ann Arbor.
-The threat came from German national Herman Fischer, a Baxter History professor.
-Before long, Mickey and Frank, ably assisted by White's African American driver Tommy Jefferson, the former heavyweight boxer, are called on to solve the murder of an FBI agent investigating espionage at the Bomber Plant in Willow Run.
-Soon the duo faces the shooting of "Rosie the Riveter" Jackson, a leader of the working women at the B-24 factory.
-Pressuring Fischer, a secret Nazi, Mickey and Frank are stunned by the kidnapping of librarian Patty Gilbert, Mickey's fiancee who recently moved to town from Hawaii, and Flo Budzinski, Patty's roommate.
-Acting quickly, Mickey, Frank, Tommy, Ike, and the FBI launch the long pursuit, leading them to Flint, to Port Austin in Michigan's Thumb, and to the waterfront in Sarnia, Ontario.
-In a surprise twist, a final threat awaits them home in Ypsilanti.
+Mickey, a Flint native, returns to his college town of Ypsilanti to reconnect with his best friend from Hawaii, retired Army Major Frank Tuttle.
+Now Frank has as girl friend, former beauty queen Norma Jean Monroe, an a military-trained German shepherd Ike.
+But their peaceful like near Michigan Normal College (later EMU) is soon disrupted.
+Mickey was called home by the college president Yancey White to solve secretly a blackmail threat at Baxter College in Ann Arbor.
+The threat comes from German national Herman Fischer, a Baxter History professor.
+Before long, Mickey and Frank, ably assisted by White's African American driver Tommy Jefferson, a former Golden Gloves heavyweight, are asked to solve the murder of an FBI agent investigating espionage at the B-24 Bomber Plant in nearby Willow Run.
+Next the duo learns about the shooting of "Rosie the Riveter" Jackson, a leader of women working at the B-24 factory.
+Fischer, who is secretly a Nazi, stuns Mickey and Frank by kidnapping librarian Patty Gilbert, Mickey's fiancee, and her roommate, Flo Budzinski.
+Acting quickly, Mickey and his friends leave town on the long pursuit of the kidnappers and the captive women.
+The trail takes Mickey, Frank, and Tommy to Flint, to Port Austin in Michigan's Thumb, and to the waterfront in Sarnia, Ontario.
+In a surprise twist, the final danger awaits the trio home in Ypsilanti.